Find student consumer information

 View the first-year class profile

-In 2018, students came from 49 states, the District of Columbia, three territories, and 37 foreign countries.
+In 2019, U.S. students came from 47 states, the District of Columbia, three territories, and 37 foreign countries.
 International students came from 57 countries.

 Barnard's faculty (scholars dedicated to teaching) are tenured at Barnard College and Columbia University.